adamgundry/ghc-proposals/proposals/0000-setfield-type-changing-update.rst

 Option: defaulting type-changing updates to be monomorphic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-TODO: discuss option to default type-changing updates to be monomorphic
+TODO: discuss option to default type-changing updates to be monomorphic?

 Phantom parameters